JUMP TO A TOPIC

 What Is Hospice Care?

-- Residence visits from nurses
+- Regular home visits by nurses

-- 24/7 availability of medical professionals
+- 24/7 availability from medical professionals

 - Medication management from doctors

-- Emotional support, counseling and end-of-life advice for patients, caregivers and loved ones
+- Emotional support, counseling and end-of-life support

 - Anticipatory loss or bereavement counseling